IBM/automation-data-fabric/README.md

     terraform apply --auto-approve
     ```

-    Data Foundation deployment will run asynchronously in the background, and may require up to 45 minutes to complete.
+    Data Fabric setup will run asynchronously in the background, and may require up to 5 minutes to complete.

 32. You can check the progress of the deployment by opening up Argo CD (OpenShift GitOps).
 From the OpenShift user interface, click on the Application menu 3x3 Icon on the header and select **Cluster Argo CD** menu item.)

-    This process will take between 30 and 45 minutes to complete.
+    This process will take between 3 to 4 hours to complete.
 During the deployment, several cluster projects/namespaces and deployments will be created.

 ##### Access the Data Foundation Deployment